data2health/rdp-portal/RPPR.md

 # Methodology

 In recent years, [Schema.org](https://schema.org) has been widely adopted in the consumer-facing web-publication and software engineering fields to enhance the distributed metadata harmonization.
-All major web search engines, like Google and Bing, are all adopted this technology to provider users more accurate and enriched search results.
-The adoption of the schema.org in the biomedical field has been emerging more recently, such as "[BioSchemas](https://bioschemas.org)" effort.
+All major web search engines, like Google and Bing, have adopted this technology to provide users more accurate and enriched search results.
+The adoption of the schema.org technology in the biomedical field has been emerging more recently, such as "[BioSchemas](https://bioschemas.org)" effort.

 This project will build a collection of tools to bridge the schema.org technology and the specific biomedical use-cases coming from CTSA's real-world applications.
 Develop and bring the latest data-sharing best-practices to the CTSA community.
-The set tools are grouped in to these three components:
+The set of tools are grouped into these three components:

 **Metadata widgets**